The 10 Golden Rules To Pick A Perfect Book Title

 For example, what do you think happens at the end of ‘All’s Well That End’s Well’ by William Shakespeare?
 What happens in ‘Gone’ by Michael Grant?
 The first one’s too boringly obvious, the second one–a major pass.

 This is a risk you’ll take at your own peril.
 No matter how integral ‘Sandalwood’ might be to your book, it won’t work as a title unless accompanied by compelling imagery.
 It just doesn’t say enough, and could easily be mistaken for a book on the virtues of sandalwood.

 Setting aside the debate on the vagueness of just one word, it’s not a smart move for the eventual digital marketing of your book.
 Search results will drown out your book amongst thousands of others that contain the word.
 Or —

 — you could end up with duplicate titles.

-This is why research is important.
-Run a test for any and all book title ideas that you may have in order to avoid confusion.
-Wouldn’t want anyone confusing your masterpiece for some other book titled ‘Perfection’ now, would you?
+Therefore, research is important.
+Run a test for all book title ideas that you may have to avoid confusion.
+Wouldn’t want anyone confuses your masterpiece for some other book titled ‘Perfection’ now, would you?

 5) Easy Enunciation

 Would you have known about the ‘Arabian Nights’, primarily a Middle-Eastern set of stories, if it had been titled Shahrzad instead?

 Most books get their publicity via word of mouth, and if those words don’t come easily, they won’t be coming out of anyone’s mouths.
 You’ll spend most of your time post-release correcting pronunciations with few people connecting to it.
 So, stick to what’s easily memorable and get one step closer to your perfect book title.